Spencer Steer Player Props: Reds vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 16th-ranked team ERA among all MLB pitching staffs (4.21).
+- The Marlins have the 15th-ranked team ERA among all league pitching staffs (4.21).

-- Marlins pitchers combine to give up 129 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Marlins pitchers combine to rank 14th in baseball in home runs allowed (131 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.